digitask-dev/teamsTranscribe/README.md

   python -m src.main --system-only
   ```

 While running, the overlay window stays on top of other apps.
-Drag it to reposition, and click the `X` button to close.
+Drag it to reposition, use the toggle arrow to reveal per-session status (model, language, compute type), and click the `X` button to close.
 The terminal logs will show which devices were selected and whether voice activity detection had to fall back due to missing optional dependencies (e.g., `onnxruntime`).

 ## Building / Installing on Your PC
 - Editable install in the active environment (handy for local development):